holkurgapprentice/PdfExamples/README.md

 - Higher memory usage than PuppeteerSharp and wkhtmltopdf wrappers in the load tests in this repo.
 - Less transparent control over the underlying Chromium than using PuppeteerSharp directly.

-## Decision: NO‑GO — Viable if you accept the licensing model and heavier footprint.
+## Decision: CONDITIONAL GO — Viable if you accept the licensing model and heavier footprint.
 Prefer PuppeteerSharp when you want direct Chromium control and lower licensing friction.

 ---